hashicorp/serf/website/source/docs/commands/members.html.markdown

 * `-status` - If provided, output is filtered to only nodes matching the regular expression for status

-* `-tag If provided, output is filtered to only nodes with the specified tag if its value matches the regular expression. tag can be specified multiple times to filter on multiple keys.`
+* `-tag key=value` - If provided, output is filtered to only nodes with the specified tag if its value matches the regular expression. tag can be specified multiple times to filter on multiple keys.`